- State of Illinois

 - The John Marshall Law Review.

-Brian is an active member of the American Bankruptcy Institute and the Illinois State Bar Association (Commercial Banking, Collections and Bankruptcy and Young Lawyers Division).
+Brian is an active member of the American Bankruptcy Institute and the Illinois State Bar Association (Federal Civil Practice Section Council, Commercial Banking, Collections and Bankruptcy and Young Lawyers Division).
 Brian has been frequently published in local and national publications and has sat as a lecturer on insolvency-related issues.
 Brian remains active in the community of the John Marshall Law School, and frequently returns to sit as a judge in the school’s Herzog Moot Court competition and for 1L and 2L students, and to assist 2L and 3L students as they prepare for their participation in national moot court competitions.

 Events & Speaking Engagements